teald/porchlight/docs/other/about.rst

       -  A permanent solution for poorly designed codebases.
 While in spirit
          |porchlight| is meant to circumvent hardships weird APIs (or complete
-         lack of and API) present to hitting the ground running without coupling models.
+         lack of any supported API) present to hitting the ground running without micromanagement.
       -  Threading/multiprocessing manager.
       -  Static or partially-static typing schemes (use `mypy` or another strict typing checker).